 In 2016, pre-Merger MyMD Florida adopted the MyMD Pharmaceuticals, Inc. Amended and Restated 2016 Equity Incentive Plan (the "2016 Plan").
 The MyMD Florida Incentive Plan provided for the issuance of up to 50,000,000 shares of pre-Merger MyMD Florida common stock.
-As of November 12, 2021, options to purchase 4,188,315 shares of the Company's common stock have been issued pursuant to the plan and 0 shares of common stock remain available for issuance.

 Pursuant to the Merger Agreement, effective as of the effective time of the Merger, the Company assumed pre-Merger MyMD Florida's Second Amendment to Amended and Restated 2016 Stock Incentive Plan (collectively with the 2016 Plan, the "MyMD Florida Incentive Plan"), assuming all of pre-Merger MyMD Florida's rights and obligations with respect to the options issued thereunder (except that the term of the option will be amended to expire on the second-year anniversary of the effective time of closing).
-The assumed pre-Merger MyMD Florida's options became a number of shares of Akers common stock equal to the product of (a) the number of shares of MyMD Florida common stock subject to such option, multiplied by (b) the Exchange Ratio and rounding the resulting number down to the nearest whole share of the Company's common stock, at an exercise price per share of the Company's common stock equal to the quotient of (i) the exercise price per share of MyMD Florida common stock subject to such option immediately prior to the effective time of the merger divided by (ii) the Exchange Ratio and rounding the resulting exercise price up to the nearest whole cent, and then subsequently adjusted for the reverse stock split of the MyMD Florida common stock.
+The assumed pre-Merger MyMD Florida's options became a number of shares of the Company's common stock equal to the product of (a) the number of shares of MyMD Florida common stock subject to such option, multiplied by (b) the Exchange Ratio and rounding the resulting number down to the nearest whole share of the Company's Common Stock, at an exercise price per share of the Company's Common Stock equal to the quotient of (i) the exercise price per share of MyMD Florida common stock subject to such option immediately prior to the effective time of the merger divided by (ii) the Exchange Ratio and rounding the resulting exercise price up to the nearest whole cent, and then subsequently adjusted for the reverse stock split of the MyMD Florida common stock.
 Upon the closing of the Merger, the Company assumed all of pre-Merger MyMD Florida's rights and obligations under pre-Merger MyMD Florida stock options that were outstanding immediately prior to the effective time of the Merger, and no additional awards can be issued under the MyMD Florida Incentive Plan.
+As of October 18, 2022, options to purchase 4,188,315 shares of the Company's Common Stock have been issued pursuant to the MyMD Florida Incentive Plan, of which options to purchase 4,176,737 shares remain outstanding.